Chainosauria: Morphology

 The majority of chainosaur diversity is found in the dicynodonts, which span a broad range of body sizes but are conservative in form, typically with barrel-shaped bodies, stocky limbs and short tails.
 By contrast, earlier chainosaurs where much more lightly build and gracile, with elongated and slender limb bones.
 Long tails are also known in at least Galepus and Galechirus, which each having at least approximately 30 caudal vertebrae that were longer than wide (unlike the short and broad caudals of dicynodonts, but similar to those of the venyukovioid Suminia).

 Early chainosaurs had also not yet evolved the reduced post-canine dentition, beaks and tusks of dicynodonts, and instead possessed complete rows of teeth lacking differentiated canines (with the potential exception of the anomocephaloid Tiarajudens).
 The dentition of definitive early chainosaurs (i.e. 'dromasaurs'), as well as Patranomodon, is made up of simplified, peg-like teeth.
 A possible exception are the anomocephaloids, which possess leaf-shaped incisiforms and molar-like palatal teeth (as well as sabre-like caniniforms in Tiarajudens), should they indeed be chainosaurs.
-Notably, though, the characteristic elongated lower jaw joint of dicynodonts and associated novel jaw musculature (the external lateral adductor) that allows the mandible to slide back and process food is first found outside of Dicynodontia in Galeops.
+Notably, though, the characteristic elongated lower jaw joint of dicynodonts and associated novel jaw musculature (the external lateral adductor) that allows the mandible to slide back and process food is first found outside Dicynodontia in Galeops.
 An incipient beak at the tips of the jaws has sometimes been proposed for Galeops and Galepus, but this is likely an artefact of poor preservation.

 Internally, the nasopalatine nerve inside the maxilla is already large and well-developed in Patranomodon.
 This nerve is a branch of the trigeminal nerve, and is associated with the innervation of the keratinous beak in dicynodonts (similar to turtles), and its enlargement in Patranomodon may indicate that greater sensitivity in the premaxilla may have preceded the development of beaks in early chainosaurs.